 What does sports insurance typically cover?

 If you work with a specialist sports broker, like Quote Sports Insurance, you can tailor your policy to your needs.
-This enables you to build a policy that reflects your needs and includes everything you want and nothing you don’t.
-These bespoke policies typically represent much better value for money.
+This enables you to build a policy that reflects your needs and includes the protection you need without unnecessary extras.
+Sports insurance can include different types of protection, from lump sum accident benefits and income protection to private medical treatment and rehabilitation support, depending on the policy selected.

 Looking at the four main insurance categories listed above, you can usually design policies around the following features and components.